exogee-technology/graphweaver/docs/design.md

 While designing GraphWeaver, we've intentionally decoupled these operators from SQL operators.
 Although the comparison is inevitable different data sources will support either a subset or all operations.
 The query syntax is not meant to support all SQL operations.

-The operators supported by base resolver are:
+The operators supported by GraphWeaver are:

 ##### Logical Operators